surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

    - Area-Step
    - Scatter

-- **Points**  will display the data by specifying the points on the chart.
+- <b>Points</b>  will display the data by specifying the points on the chart.

 - **Point style** will specify how the data points will appear on chart.
 Below are the following point styles available in AcuBi.